pSeven Enterprise deployment¶

 NFS server¶

-pSeven Enterprise requires an NFS server to store user files and application data.
+pSeven Enterprise requires an NFS server to store user files, workspace files and apps, and system data.

 - This server must be used exclusively by a single pSeven Enterprise deployment.
 It must not serve any other applications or serve multiple pSeven Enterprise instances.